Jump to page content

 Excellent.
 The more peculiar part is that once you’ve cleared the Super property, you can then go on to select anything you like, such as make your window class inherit a runtime exception:

 Or a quaternion.
 Or a push button… The opportunities are endless.
 As they should be, as this version is substantially newer and should be appropriately feature-packed.
-I am glad that custom listbox sorts are now permitted, and container controls – assuming they work (and the IDE is too slow for me to care to try) – are a fantastic idea.
-(Mine!
-Well, and lots of other people too as I understand.)
+I am glad that custom listbox sorts are now permitted, and container controls—assuming they work (and the program is too slow for me to care to try)—are a fantastic idea.
 But how about one of my pet peeves, poor edit box support?
 Select All is now implemented, so no need to write a subclass just for that any more.
-Well, except that you can Select Nothing, too, it seems:
+Well, except that you can Select Nothing, too:

-Undo is still not supported in edit boxes, naturally:
+Undo is still not supported in edit boxes, naturally; you are just given a dummy menu item to taunt you:

 In 3.5.2, this is desperate because text drag and drop is not recorded in any useful way in the event model, making it next to impossible if not outright impossible to undo text after a drag.
 I don’t know whether they ever sorted that out, but I see that you still have to collect and store styled text fragments by analysing the style character by character (it even tells you this in the manual) which is a primitive way to preserve text for undo and redo.